-Teri learned about HIPP from the prope manager at the affordable rental housing seniors where Teri lives in the Gaslamp Quarter is the "I sat down in the hallway of the physical therap PP), place and just cried," she said. ıg," No longer having to choose between paying rem and eating healthy food, she said she is making strides in her health and overall well-being.
-She is determined to complete a marathon, and the ted /ith former model also recently posed for a photoshoot uch "I have a little sign that says, 'Create the life you want.'
+Teri learned about HIPP from the proper manager at the affordable rental housing seniors where Teri lives in the Gaslamp Quarter is the PP), "I sat down in the hallway of the physical therapy place and just cried," she said. ıg," No longer having to choose between paying rent and eating healthy food, she said she is making strides in her health and overall well-being.
+She is determined to complete a marathon, and the ted /ith former model also recently posed for a photoshoot. uch "I have a little sign that says, 'Create the life you want.'
 And I feel like that is what the program is doing.
-It's helping me to create the life that I wantnce 500 physically, mentally and emotionally," she said. ld's Knowing that she'll be receiving assistance through HIPP has given Teri some breathing room to determine how to achieve long-term stability erty for r. whether it means finding a way to increase he income or relocating to a more affordable place. o of ced cize cay rity In the meantime, the recently renovated apartmen that Teri has called home for three years brims with colorful art-much made by Teri's own hand-photo of her relatives back East, personal mementos and memorabilia that speak to an artistic life. she When asked how her life has improved with HIPP, Teri said: "What's the next chapter of you life, Teri?
+It's helping me to create the life that I want- nce 500 physically, mentally and emotionally," she said. d's Knowing that she'll be receiving assistance through HIPP has given Teri some breathing room to determine how to achieve long-term stability, erty for r. whether it means finding a way to increase her income or relocating to a more affordable place. o of ced cize cay rity In the meantime, the recently renovated apartment that Teri has called home for three years brims with colorful art-much made by Teri's own hand-photos of her relatives back East, personal mementos and memorabilia that speak to an artistic life. iity When asked how her life has improved with HIPP, Teri said: "What's the next chapter of your she life, Teri?
 I don't know, but it feels hopeful.
-Feel ne, tett: I don't know, but it teels hopeful.
-Teel
+Feels ney positive.
+Doesn't feel like the cloud is still there.